deeming-games/unity-fps-asset/README.md

 Feel free to get stuck in and try it out and either post issues or submit pull requests.
 I will be fleshing out details of licensing, this readme and other documentation.

+## Licenses

+All C# code written in this repo is MIT licensed as per LICENSE-CODE.md.

+The 3D models, animations and sounds are by DJMaesen released under the [CC-Attribution license](https://creativecommons.org/licenses/by/4.0/) with some minor modifications made by [chrisdeeming](https://github.com/chrisdeeming).
+You can see [more of DJMaesen's work](https://sketchfab.com/bumstrum) over at Sketchfab.